ShaiShdk/Active_Network_FDM/README.md

 # Active_Network_Control

-Simulating the dynamics of Active Networks
+Simulation of Active Network Dynamics

 Contents:
   1. active_ctrl.py:          is a script to manipulate the input activity as a function of space and time